hdboye/steam-url-opener/README.md

 - Close the original page once it's redirected
 - Redirect Steam widgets, if enabled

-## Installation
+## Installation/Updating

 *I'm currently working on getting this into the Opera store!
 I'll try to get it onto the Chrome web store next.*

 There are currently 2 ways to install the extensions, one works for everyone and one works for Linux only.
-This is because Google hates me, and because you can't use extensions from CRX files if they aren't from the Google Web Store except if you're on Linux.
+This is because you can't use extensions from CRX files if they aren't from the Google Web Store except if you're on Linux.

 Go to the extensions page in your Chromium-based browser.
 This should be on the 3 lines at the top right corner, or for Opera GX users the Menu button on the top left.